 Democratic senators are busy negotiating the reconciliation package.
 Whether they will come to an agreement–and, if they do, what provisions will be included in the deal–remains unclear.
 Although the Senate passed the bipartisan infrastructure bill back in August, House Democrats want to focus on reconciliation negotiations before voting on the infrastructure bill.
 Meanwhile, the highly anticipated 2021 UN Climate Change Conference (COP26) starts on October 31.
 Under tremendous pressure to deliver ambitious climate policies before COP26 starts, the Washington Post reported that the Biden administration is turning to executive action to address climate change.
-But relying on executive action as a key component to mitigate climate change will not get us to Biden’s net-zero emission goals.
+But relying on executive action and command-and control regulations as a key component of U.S. climate policy will not get us to Biden’s net-zero emission goals.

 Climate regulations are prone to challenges and delays.
 In his paper, Jonathan Adler, argues that climate regulations might be particularly vulnerable to “legal attacks, state resistance, and administrative delays” because “they are not clearly authorized by legislation.”
 One example Adler discusses is the Obama administration’s Clean Power Plan, which was intended to regulate power plants’ carbon emissions using EPA’s delegated power from the Clean Air Act.
 After the regulation was issued in August 2015, the Supreme Court voted in February 2016 to stay its implementation.